jacobian/djangobook.com/chapter04.rst

 render_to_response()
 --------------------

-Because it's such a common idiom to load a template, fill a ``Context``, and return an ``HttpResponse`` object with the result of the rendered template, Django provides a shortcut that lets you do those things in one line of code.
+We've shown you how to load a template, fill a ``Context`` and return an ``HttpResponse`` object with the result of the rendered template.
+We've optimized it to use ``get_template()`` instead of hard-coding templates and template paths.
+But it still requires a fair amount of typing to do those things.
+Because this is such a common idiom, Django provides a shortcut that lets you load a template, render it and return an ``HttpResponse`` -- all in one line of code.

 This shortcut is a function called ``render_to_response()``, which lives in the module ``django.shortcuts``.
-Most of the time, you'll be using ``render_to_response()`` rather than loading templates and creating ``Context`` and ``HttpResponse`` objects manually.
+Most of the time, you'll be using ``render_to_response()`` rather than loading templates and creating ``Context`` and ``HttpResponse`` objects manually -- unless your employer judges your work by total lines of code written, that is.

 Here's the ongoing ``current_datetime`` example rewritten to use ``render_to_response()``::